-The following is a description of selected recent developments respecting the properties in which the Company holds royalties during the nine months ended January 31, 2025 and is based upon the disclosure of the operators of each respective property.
+The following is a description of selected recent developments in the year ended April 30, 2025 at properties in which the Company holds interests.

-Cigar Lake - In its management's discussion and analysis for the year ended December 31, 2024 ("Cameco Q4 2024 MD&A"), Cameco Corporation ("Cameco") disclosed that a total of 16.9 million pounds U_3O_8 (on a 100% basis) was produced at Cigar Lake in 2024, indicating that production did not meet its expectations due to a lower production rate at the McClean Lake mill operated by Orano Canada Inc. ("Orano").
+• Cigar Lake - In its management's discussion and analysis for the year ended December 31, 2024 ("Cameco Q4 2024 MD&A"), Cameco Corporation ("Cameco") disclosed that a total of 16.9 million pounds U3O8 (on a 100% basis) was produced at Cigar Lake in 2024, indicating that production did not meet its expectations due to a lower production rate at the McClean Lake mill.
 It further disclosed that, at various times during 2024, the mill was impacted by ore quality variances, such as lower ore grades and/or higher arsenic levels, and by unplanned maintenance.
-Cameco disclosed the mine had a total of 4.6 million pounds U_3O_8 (on a 100% basis) of production for the three months ended December 31, 2024, down slightly from 4.8 million pounds U_3O_8 (on a 100% basis) for the three months ended December 31, 2023.
-Cameco further stated that it plans to produce 18 million pounds U_3O_8 (on a 100% basis) at Cigar Lake in 2025.
+Cameco further stated that it plans to produce 18 million pounds U3O8 (on a 100% basis) at Cigar Lake in 2025.
 In 2025, Cameco plans to continue production and development activities in Cigar Lake Main, as well as development drifts to access Cigar Lake Extension in alignment with the long-term mine plan.
-Cameco will also continue earthworks and construction of surface services to support the expansion of freeze activities required for future production from Cigar Lake Extension.
+Cameco expected to continue earthworks and construction of surface services to support the expansion of freeze activities required for future production from Cigar Lake Extension.